-The Board of Directors and the Executive Management of Al-Matahin assure you of their determination to develop and expand the company's activities while adhering to the highest standards in governance, the implementation of control policies and internal systems, and the application of quality across the company's health and safety systems.
-The collective aim of which is to ensure the preservation of the company's leading market position and fulfil its commitment to maintaining ample flour supply for our beloved Kingdom.
-The company also remains committed to implementing its plans to modernize its manufacturing facility despite delays and postponements arising from the Coronavirus pandemic.
-By remaining steadfast in this mission, Al-Matahin aims to maintain the high quality of its products, expand its product portfolio, and retain its leading position in the Bahrain marketplace.
+As we move into a new year the Board of Directors and the Executive Management at Al-Matahin are as determined as ever to continue developing and expanding the company's activities and ensuring that we are well placed to serve Bahrain's flour requirements for years to come.
+We also remain committed to adhering to the highest standards in governance, the implementation of control policies and internal systems, and the application of quality across the company's health and safety systems.
+The collective aim of which is to ensure the preservation of the company's leading market position and the fulfilment of its commitment to maintaining ample flour supply for our beloved Kingdom.
+The company also remains committed to implementing its plans to modernize its manufacturing facility.